o3de/community/process-docs-and-markdown/discord-moderation-guidelines.md

 1. **Be fair and consistent**: Apply the community guidelines equally to all users, regardless of their status or position within the community.
 This helps to build trust and ensure that all users are treated fairly.
 2. **Be transparent**: Communicate moderation decisions and processes clearly and transparently.
 This helps to build trust with users and promotes a culture of accountability.
 3. **Be responsive**: Respond promptly to user inquiries and reports of violations.
 This shows that you take the community guidelines seriously and are committed to maintaining a safe and positive community.
-4. B**e collaborative**: Work collaboratively with other moderators and administrators to develop and implement effective moderation policies and procedures.
+4. **Be collaborative**: Work collaboratively with other moderators and administrators to develop and implement effective moderation policies and procedures.
 This helps to ensure that all voices are heard and that the moderation process is consistent and fair.
 5. **Be adaptable**: Be willing to adapt and modify moderation policies and procedures as needed to address emerging issues or changes in the community.
 6. **Be respectful**: Treat all users with respect and dignity, even in difficult or contentious situations.
 This helps to foster a culture of respect and promotes a positive community environment.
 7. **Be knowledgeable**: As a moderator, it's important to be well-informed about the platform you're moderating, as well as the topics and issues that are relevant to your community.
 Stay up-to-date on news and trends, and know how to use Discord's features and tools to enforce the community guidelines effectively.